janpetzold/az305-learning/README.md

 Azure App Service Migration Assistant can assess and migrate your web apps

-Azure Database Migration Service can migrate on-premises databases, including:
+Azure Database Migration Service can migrate on-premises databases including MySQL & Postgres.

-- Azure virtual machines running SQL Server
-- Azure SQL Database (Database Migration Assistant)
-- Azure SQL Managed Instance
-- Azure Cosmos DB
-- Azure Database for MySQL
-- Azure Database for PostgreSQL

 SQL Server DBs can be migrated online (continuous sync of data, no downtime) and offline (cut-off with downtime)